 (c) for the purposes of paragraph (b) make use of the services of any officer or employee employed in the Department to obtain the information and furnish it to the Minister.

-(4) The Board is to comply with a request under subsection (3) and the CEO is to arrange for his or her staff and facilities to be available to the Minister for the purposes of subsection (3)(c).
+(4) The Board must comply with a request under subsection (3) and the CEO must arrange for the CEO’s staff and facilities to be available to the Minister for the purposes of subsection (3)(c).

 (5) The Minister is not entitled to have information under this section in a form that —